 Read more: Best Android TV apps

 Sling TV is probably the best of the live TV apps right now.
 It’s also the most customizable.
-There are two basic packages that go from $39 to $45 per month.
+Two basic packages go from $35 a month each.
 You can then add on a bunch of packages depending on your needs.
 They have stuff for comedy, sports, kids, and even HBO.
 The app includes Chromecast support and is one of the better live TV apps.

 Price: Free / $9.99 per month

 VRV is probably the best streaming service for indie content, anime, and other unusual types of TV.
 The service is a conglomeration of other services.
 They include Crunchyroll (anime), HiDive (anime), Rooster Teeth (indie), Geek and Sundry (indie), Nicksplat (old cartoons), Nerdist (indie), Cartoon Hangover, and many others.
 You get all of them for a single monthly price.
-With Crunchyroll simulcasting anime from Japan, this is as close as it gets to live TV for that genre.
+Crunchyroll simulcasting anime from Japan is as close as it gets to live TV for that genre.
 It’s otherwise an outstanding source of old and indie television.
-We heartily recommend it to any and all anime fans.
+We heartily recommend it to all anime fans.

 Apps for Apple TV boxes